ahmadsaadat/Python_Django/readme.md

 Please let me know if you have any questions about this project.

 Deconstruction:
-1. Domain Model: Product, category, tag
+1. Domain Model: Product, Category, Tag
 2. Admin: Populate Database with random data using Django Admin
 3. End User: Design simple HTML page to allow user to search product by description
 4. End User: filter by category and tag